13th January 2020

 The American company National Sanitation Foundation NSF has defined a protocol for hand dryers called “NSF P335 Hygienic Commercial Hand Dryers” with which you should be able to come up with a drying time after you have washed your hands.

 The UK companies Dyson and Personnel Hygiene Services Ltd. are the only ones listed to have NFS P335 tested hand dryers.
+We don't think their protocol fits real life situations because most people shake their hands before drying them.

 Here at Intelligent Hand Dryers we have created our own standard to test the drying time.
 For every hand dryer we sell we have created a youtube movie showing the test including the result.
 Our test is accurate, gives a good indication of what you may expect and makes it easy to compare the different hand dryers we sell.
 Our inhouse test results and these done via the NFS method show a remarkable similar result.